mishachernyshov/shopNavigator/README.md

 # Shop navigator
-Shop navigator is a web-application that allow clients to manage shops, collection of products that are available in the system and determine what products should be available in a shop, how much do they cost and how many units of the product are available.
+Shop navigator is the web-application that allow clients to manage shops, collection of products that are available in the system and determine what products should be available in a shop, how much do they cost and how many units of the product are available.
 So, users can perform CRUD